Quantifying and controlling entanglement in the quantum magnet Cs$_2$CoCl$_4$

-Figure~\ref{fig:spectrum:XXZ} compares INS spectra for Cs$_2$CoCl$_4$ with spectra calculated for the XXZ chain.
-For more field strengths and processing details, see the Supplementary Information.
-At lower fields the data does qualitatively agree with simulations of the ideal XXZ chain model, equation~\eqref{eq:HXXZ}.
-The interchain couplings are expected to become qualitatively important near $h_\mathrm{c}$, where the field-dependent gap is of similar strength to the interchain exchange.
-The interchain couplings also produce a band splitting at high fields, as seen in Fig.~\ref{fig:spectrum:XXZ}j--k, whereas the DMRG spectrum reduces to a single magnon branch.
+\emph{Spectra.}--- Figure~\ref{fig:spectrum:XXZ} compares INS spectra for Cs$_2$CoCl$_4$ with spectra calculated for Eq.~\eqref{eq:HXXZ}.
+For more field strengths and processing details, see SM \cite{Supplemental}.
+At low fields the data qualitatively agrees with simulations of the ideal chain model, Eq.~\eqref{eq:HXXZ}.
+Interchain couplings become qualitatively important near $h_\mathrm{c}$, where the field-dependent gap is of similar strength to the interchain exchange.
+Interchain couplings also produce a band splitting at high fields, as seen in Fig.~\ref{fig:spectrum:XXZ}(j)--(k), whereas the DMRG spectrum reduces to a single magnon branch.
 Hence, we conclude that Cs$_2$CoCl$_4$ is 1D-like for weak and intermediate fields.
-We consider precise modeling of the interchain effects to be beyond the scope of this work.
-Instead, the purpose here, in contrasting theory and experiment, is to illustrate how one can extract EWs from INS data, and use entanglement measures to inform the interpretation of experimental systems.
+Precise modeling of interchain effects is beyond the scope of this work.